fanTaux/FloodEarlyWarningSystemProject/README.md

 </p>

 ## Project Domain
-This project presents an Internet of Things (IoT) solution that automates key aspects of livestock care.
-It features an automated system for dispensing feed and water via actuators and integrates real-time environmental monitoring to ensure optimal temperature conditions.
+This project presents an Internet of Things (IoT) solution designed for disaster mitigation, specifically focusing on a Flood Early Warning System (EWS).
+It features real-time monitoring of river water levels, rainfall intensity, and environmental conditions (temperature and humidity) to bridge the information gap between upstream conditions and downstream residential areas.
+The system integrates digital notifications via Telegram and visual data tracking through the Thinger.io cloud platform to ensure residents can evacuate timely during extreme weather or nighttime.

 ## Table Of Contents
 - [Background](#background)